mitchfrauenheim/datastore-web-app/README.md

 * npm test - Launches the test runner in interactive watch mode.
 I need to add test coverage so there isn't much going on here, yet.
 * npm run build - This initiates a "production" build of the application, bundled and optimized for the best performance.
 This can be deployed by a simple static file server like [npm serve](https://www.npmjs.com/package/serve), or by a Node.js server.
 The latter option is discussed in more detail below.

+The package.json file includes a development proxy configuration, ("proxy": "http://localhost:9000").
+This is needed when the web app is running under the dev server (on port 3000) to avoid "Cross-Origin Resource Sharing" (CORS) issues because the server is running on a different network port.
+This configuration tells the development server to proxy any unknown requests to the API server, avoiding the need to set up an explicit redirect for use during development.

 #### Node.js server deployment

 The production build of the application can be deployed via a Node.js server, such as the simple server in the [datastore-server-app](https://github.com/craigmcchesney/datastore-server-app) repo.
 I'm using this approach so that the web app can be deployed without a static Apache web server (and IT help), and so that we can augment the datastore Java server APIs with additional functionality.
 Currently the server only provides a config API for retrieving the gRPC host/port connection details and a placeholder authentication API.